 It could be a simulated data concept model, a new template not in final code, a design in mockup form, or a new configuration on cloud sandbox.
 Regardless, Data Suppliers should work with End Users to provide data solutions “less sooner” while providing valued, positive experiences on a consistent basis.
 MVP is also a far more efficient way to develop a client solution.
 Imagine not using the MVP method, and you do all that work.
 Then you discover it is incorrect or not what your End User even wanted.
 Consequently, you have wasted time and resources that you could have saved.
 However, had you simply used the MVP method for constant checkpoints, you would have most likely remained on the correct path.

 For example, an End User’s desired data product may be a Cadillac.
 However, your first phase needs to deliver a skateboard architecture to get them moving immediately (See figure X below).
 This is the heart of MVP.
 That the skateboard can then be upgraded to a scooter, then a bicycle, and then a motorcycle.
 Consequently, the client moves faster and faster every time.
 By giving them incremental improvements in functionality, positive experiences they value, you can finally move on to the Cadillac architecture.

 Figure X – Minimum Viable Product (MVP)

 #9 – Experience is beyond Functional – It Is Usable, Reliable, And Enjoyable

-At the end of the day, users will choose less features that are available sooner that are reliable, usable, and easy/enjoyable, than waiting longer for more functionality that is clumsy, broken, and creates heartburn.
+In the end, uers will choose less features that are available sooner that are reliable, usable, and easy/enjoyable.
+They will not wait longer for more functionality that is clumsy, broken, and creates heartburn.
 That is why so many, including us, have fully embraced the MVP concept.
 So, ‘burn’ this picture in your head.
-Stop the Red (left), and move to the think blue (right).
+In conclusion, stop the Red (left), and move to the think blue (right).